zimolzak/psci-resource-proposal/README.md

 diagnostic safety measurement and its relevance to organizations.
 Users are introduced to the potential benefits of adopting strategies described in the toolkit.
-Users are also oriented to the general idea
-that:

-VA Medical centers vary in their structure and organization, their patient populations, and their operational goals.
+Users are also oriented to the general idea that VA Medical centers vary in their structure, organization, patient populations, and operational goals.
 As such there may be a need for some changes or additions to current practices at participating centers to prepare for the implementation of the Safer Dx e-triggers.
 Implementation of new measurement strategies and change approaches must account for organizational and other non-technical